-Ocean winds are even better for generating wind power because they are more constant and tend to be strongest during hours of peak power demand. in September 2022, development of offshore floating wind generation was incentivized by the federal government.
+Ocean winds are even better for generating wind power because they are more constant and tend to be strongest during hours of peak power demand.
+A big plus: more agricultural land is available for cattle and crop production, although the impact, if any, on fishing is still being studied.

 Washington State's offshore wind generation potential is 29.4 GigaWatts.
-Even if only 10% of the total potential is developed, that's 5 times more peak power generated than all three proposed Klickitat County megasolar farms combined!
-Moreover, one offshore wind generator can produce up to 18MW.
-That is, ten offshore wind generators would produce more power than the proposed Carriger solar farm.
+Even if only 10% of the total potential is developed, that's 5 times more peak power generated than all three of Washington's currently proposed megasolar farms combined!